ai tools for estate planning

 Behavioral and family dynamics inputs can be the most sensitive data you will ever record.
 If leaked, it can affect negotiations, reputations, and even personal safety.

-That is why purpose-built tools that quantify risks without retaining data indefinitely can be preferable.
+That is why purpose-built tools that helps surface risks without retaining data indefinitely can be preferable.
 Platforms like SuccessionLabX emphasize time-bound deletion and structured risk parameters rather than open-ended diaries.

 Key Takeaway: Treat AI vendor selection like selecting a custodian: governance, retention, and audit trails are non-negotiable.